-If you think Chapter 7 bankruptcy may be an option for you, contact Wadhwani & Shanfeld to speak with one of our attorneys.
+If you think Chapter 7 bankruptcy may be an option for you, contact Wadhwani & Shanfeld to speak with one of our lawyers in Los Angeles.
 As we being the process to your financial resolution, we will need to file a petition, along with several forms regarding your properties, income, expenses, and total debts.

 Speak with our experienced Chapter 7 bankruptcy attorneys in Los Angeles about your financial options.
 Contact Wadhwani & Shanfeld.